zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/img_nn_stcube/build_nn.md

 ## Get Setup

-On your Windows 10 development machine, start by installing Anaconda.
+On your Windows 10 development machine,  start by downloading all the project files you'll need to run the example in this learning path.
+The zipped contents are available [here](https://github.com/zachlas/arm-software-developers-ads/blob/main/content/learning-paths/microcontroller/img_nn_stcube/Project_Files/img_class_stcube.zip)

+Then install Anaconda.
 Anaconda is a distribution of Python language for data science and machine learning.
 With Anaconda, you can easily install open-source machine learning packages.
 Here are the steps to install Anaconda on your machine.

 ### Install Anaconda